tusbar/grunt-subgrunt/README.md

   subgrunt: {
     target0: {
       modules: {
-        // For each of these directories, the specified grunt task will be executed:
+        // For each of these projects, the specified grunt task will be executed:
         'node_modules/module1': 'default',
         'node_modules/module2': 'bower:install'
       }